 Exhibition - Shoes: Pleasure and Pain

 13 June 2015 – 31 January 2016.
-This exhibition will look at the extremes of footwear from around the globe, presenting around 200 pairs of shoes ranging from a sandal decorated in pure gold leaf originating from ancient Egypt to the most elaborate designs by contemporary makers.
+This exhibition looks at the extremes of footwear from around the globe, presenting around 200 pairs of shoes ranging from a sandal decorated in pure gold leaf originating from ancient Egypt to the most elaborate designs by contemporary makers.

 The fashion of the 19th century is renowned for its corsets, bonnets, top hats, bustles and petticoats.
 Women’s fashion during the Victorian period was largely dominated by full skirts, which gradually moved to the back of the silhouette.
 However, towards the end of the period, the less restrictive Aesthetic style began to emerge.

 Throughout the 20th century cross-cultural and historical influences had a profound impact upon fashion design.
 The styles, designs and materials of other times and cultures became more accessible to designers as improved travel and communications enabled continents to be crossed with ease.